-The surface water and associated sediments in the retention pond and site drains appear to represent the main potential sources of offsite PFAS impact.
-A significant mass of PFAS was identified in the surface retention pond water and sediment and PFAS was identified in offsite sediment and surface water.
+The surface water and associated sediments in the retention ponds and drains appear to represent the main potential sources of offsite PFAS impact.
+Concentrations of PFAS in these ponds was generally higher than in groundwater.

-The mass in the retention pond has probably the most potential to migrate offsite and impact onsite drainage lines and groundwater and offsite drains and surface water bodies.
+The mass of PFAS in the retention ponds has probably the most potential to migrate offsite and impact onsite drainage lines and groundwater and offsite drains and surface water bodies.
 These are readily accessible at the surface onsite and therefore, are amenable to removal or treatment.